ohhsodead/FileMasta/README.md

 >We host no content, we provide only access to already available files in the same way Google and other search engines do.

-_This project is undergoing huge development at the moment.
-So I wouldn't suggest downloading the current version, as the database will most likely be unreachable.
-I'll be releasing the next update soon, please check back very soon._

 ## Installation
 Download and run the latest version of the installer from the [releases](https://github.com/mostlyash/FileMasta/releases/latest) page.